 2017 SHIPPING AND PICKUP

-Pre-order your turkey from us at a farmers market, or online using the contact form at the bottom of this page for local pickup or shipping.
-Be sure to review available sizes and prices.
-To pre-order your turkey, please know what type of bird you want (heritage or standard), what size, and where you’d like to pick it up or have it shipped.
+Pre-order your turkey from us at a farmers market, or use our online store for local pickup or shipping.
+Review sizes and prices, along with type (heritage or standard), and where you’d like to pick it up or have it shipped.
 If you want a turkey for Christmas or New Year celebrations instead of Thanksgiving, please pre-order now so we will be sure to have one for you!

 Turkeys can be picked up at the downtown Lexington Farmers Market the Saturday prior to Thanksgiving, Nov.
 18th.